JPiotr/JPiotr/README.md

 # Hi!
-I'm Piotr, nice to see You around! 😁
+I'm Piotr, nice to see You! 😁
 ***
 I'm activeliy learning new technologies so.. 😏</br>
 ...in my messy place... 😖 </br>